eshwar7565/Lost_Found/README.md

 # Lost_Found
-App Project
-This is a android application deveopment project.
+App Project.This is a android application deveopment project.
 This project is a one stop solution for students who reside in large campuses.
 This applications allows users to post for things they have lost or found in the campus.